-- Consider partnering with local businesses, organisations and charities to achieve your event’s sustainability goals.
+- Partner with local businesses, organisations, and charities to achieve your event’s sustainability goals.

-- Offering community groups opportunities to fundraise through your event is a great way to engage with your local community.
-Utilising their members to collect and sort event waste doubles up on sustainable practices and engagement.
+- Engage with your local community by offering community groups opportunities to fundraise through your event.
+For example: utilise their members to collect and sort event waste (supports both sustainable practices and community engagement).

 Sustainable vs Regenerative Practices

 The term sustainability can be defined as ‘the ability to be maintained at a certain rate or level.’
-This definition is inherently limiting, as it is based on maintaining a status quo.
-It has become more common recently to go past this ‘maintenance’ approach to envisage pathways in which regeneration is the goal, over and above what currently exists.
+It has become more common to go past this ‘maintenance’ approach to envisage pathways in which regeneration is the goal, over and above what currently exists.